 Teach your children that good nutrition can help them grow and do well in school and sports.
 Kids will copy their parents, so show them that you enjoy good nutrition and new foods.

-Some of the same questions that pertain to your kid's school lunchroom experience can be applied to eating away from the home.
-Offering kids the opportunity to try foods while dining out is a great time to try foods you don't usually make at home.
+Some of the same questions that pertain to your child's school lunchroom experience can be applied to eating away from the home.
+Offering kids the opportunity to try foods while dining out is a great time to try dishes you don't usually make at home.

 Using the same strategies registered dietitian nutritionists suggest for portion control, such as splitting meals or having the server box up half the meal before it's served, can help reduce food waste as well.